Summary - Acknowledgment of Truths

 11. ESTIMATED MAXIMUM PRODUCTION CAPACITY OF THE PROJECT

-The document outlines the operational capacity and production processes for the Used Fuel Processing Plant (UFPP) over a 50-year lifespan.
-It estimates the proc...
+The document outlines the operational parameters and technical workflow for the Used Fuel Packaging Plant (UFPP) and the Deep Geological Repository (DGR).
+It sp...

 12. ANTICIPATED SCHEDULE